Dino-Kupinic/dino-kupinic.dev/content/blogs/design-sources.md

 ![curated.design](/images/blog/curated_preview.png)

-**Key features:**
-- Hand-picked selections
-- Focus on modern design trends
-- Various categories and filters
-- Regular updates
+The designs are hand-picked to ensure quality and creativity.
+They emphasize current design trends and allow users to browse through various categories and filters.
+Like Mobbin, it is regularly updated to stay relevant.

 ### Dark Mode Design